davidsonromero/davidsonromero/README.md

 - 👋 Hi, I’m @davidsonromero (Davi Kock Romero)
 - 👀 I’m interested in get a job as a programmer
-- 🌱 I’m currently learning Node.JS
+- 🌱 I’m currently learning Node.JS and Java
+- 📚 1st year of software engineering
 - 📫 How to reach me: davikromero@hotmail.com
 - 🗺️ Catanduva/SP/Brazil
 - Languages: Portuguese, English, Spanish (reading only) and German (learning)